-By leveraging the data retrieved from the accounts, balances, incomes, and transactions endpoints, you'll then be able to perform a robust risk analysis of your client.
+By leveraging the data retrieved from the accounts, incomes, and transactions endpoints, you'll then be able to perform a robust risk analysis of your client.
 In the diagram below, you can see the general flow of the calls you'll need to make, and the information you will receive, to perform the credit risk assessment.

 We recommend that you use single links when performing risk assessment.
 This way, you'll always receive the most current information when performing your risk assessment.